Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Preliminaries

-For $F\in\cS$ and a Pauli error $E$, the Pauli error $EF$ and $E$ are equivalent on the code space and hence $EF$ is called a \textit{degenerate error} of $E$.
-A quantum code is said to be \textit{degenerate} if there are stabilizers of weight less than its minimum distance; otherwise, it is \textit{nondegenerate}.
+For $F\in\cS$ and an $N$-fold Pauli error $E$, the Pauli error $EF$ and $E$ are equivalent on the code space and hence $EF$ is called a \textit{degenerate error} of $E$.
+A quantum code is said to be \textit{degenerate} if there are stabilizers of weight less than its minimum distance; otherwise, the code is \textit{nondegenerate}.
 An $[[N,K,D]]$ stabilizer code has $N-K$ independent stabilizer generators.
-We judge how degenerate a quantum code is by the percentage of its maximum number of independent stabilizer generators of weight less than $D$.
-Roughly speaking, we say that a code is \emph{highly-degenerate} or has \emph{high degeneracy} if this percentage is high.
+We judge how degenerate a code is by the percentage of its maximum number of independent stabilizer generators of weight less than $D$.
+Roughly speaking, a code is \emph{highly-degenerate} or with \emph{high degeneracy} if this percentage is high.
 For example, a surface or toric code of $D\geq 5$ is highly-degenerate since it is straightforward to find a set of $N-K$ independent generators of weight $\le 4$ \cite{Kit03,HFDM12}.

-For better decoding performance of BP, $M\ge N-K$ stabilizers $\{S_m\}_{m=1}^M$ will be measured \footnote{ Additional stabilizers $(M > N-K)$ may provide stronger protection, e.g., a toric code has every qubit equally protected by four stabilizers due to additional stabilizers.
-In the case that the syndrome measurement operations are faulty, we may need to measure additional stabilizers to obtain reliable syndrome information \cite{ALB20,KCL21}. }.
-For an error $E=E_1 E_2 \cdots E_N\in\{I,X,Y,Z\}^N$, we define its \emph{binary} syndrome vector $z=(z_1 z_2 \cdots z_M)\in\{0,1\}^M$ by
+For better decoding performance of BP, $M\ge N-K$ stabilizers $\{S_m\}_{m=1}^M$ will be measured.\footnote{ Additional stabilizers $(M > N-K)$ may provide stronger protection, e.g., a toric code has every qubit equally protected by four stabilizers due to additional stabilizers.
+In the case that the syndrome measurement operations are faulty, we may need to measure additional stabilizers to obtain reliable syndrome information \cite{ALB20,KCL21}. } We write $S_m = S_{m1}S_{m2}\cdots S_{mN} \in\{I,X,Y,Z\}^N$ for $m=1,2,\dots,M$, and define an $M\times N$ \emph{check matrix}